 As a general guideline when using the difference-in-means estimator, when there is low or no interference and $\rho_u>0$, lowest RMSE is obtained by randomizing at the unit level.
 When $\rho_u = 0$, lowest RMSE is obtained by assigning treatment at the cluster level.
 In the presence of sufficiently high intra-cluster correlation of errors and sufficiently low interference, researchers can locate an optimal intra-cluster correlation of treatment in terms of RMSE which is between these two extremes.

-However, estimated coverage will not be correct for the HAATE in such cases, and so if correct coverage is also desired, randomization should be implemented at the cluster level.
+However, estimated coverage will not be correct for the GATE in such cases, and so if correct coverage is necessary, randomization should be implemented at the cluster level.
 If the objective of analysis is to test for or measure interference, an approach more similar to that proposed by \cite{baird2018optimal}, Propositions 1 and 2, would be recommended, using a model informed by domain knowledge and minimizing standard errors on estimates of slope effects.